tensorflow/models/research/inception/inception/slim/README.md

 between the predicted and true values.

 Certain models, such as multi-task learning models, require the use of multiple loss functions simultaneously.
-In other words, the loss function ultimatey being minimized is the sum of various other loss functions.
+In other words, the loss function ultimately being minimized is the sum of various other loss functions.
 For example, consider a model that predicts both the type of scene in an image as well as the depth from the camera of each pixel.
 This model's loss function would be the sum of the